All About KELimages And Its Proprietor

 there is a host of craftsmanship and technology at work.

-KELimages began a number of years ago, although Kenneth has used the
+KELimages began a number of years ago, although Ken has used the

 name KEL since studying Graphic Design as a youngster at Laird School